DanielSanRocha/scaleye/README.md

 ## License

-This project is licensed under the Apache 2.0 license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.

 ## Contributors